samsledje/D-SCRIPT/docs/source/usage.rst

 .. code-block:: bash

-    usage: dscript predict [-h] --pairs PAIRS --model MODEL [--seqs SEQS] [--embeddings EMBEDDINGS] [-o OUTFILE] [-d DEVICE]
+    usage: dscript predict_serial [-h] --pairs PAIRS [--model MODEL] [--seqs SEQS] [--embeddings EMBEDDINGS] [--foldseek_fasta FOLDSEEK_FASTA] [-o OUTFILE] [-d DEVICE]
-                        [--thresh THRESH]
+                              [--store_cmaps] [--thresh THRESH] [--load_proc LOAD_PROC]

-    Make new predictions with a pre-trained model using (legacy) serial inference.
-One of --seqs and --embeddings is required.
+    Make new predictions with a pre-trained model using legacy (serial) inference.
+One of --seqs or --embeddings is required.

-    optional arguments:
+    options:
       -h, --help            show this help message and exit --pairs PAIRS         Candidate protein pairs to predict --model MODEL         Pretrained Model.
 If this is a `.sav` or `.pt` file, it will be loaded.
 Otherwise, we will try to load `[model]` from HuggingFace hub [default: samsl/topsy_turvy_v1]
-    --seqs SEQS           Protein sequences in .fasta format --foldseek_fasta FOLDSEEK_FASTA
+      --seqs SEQS           Protein sequences in .fasta format --embeddings EMBEDDINGS
+                            h5 file with embedded sequences
+      --foldseek_fasta FOLDSEEK_FASTA
                             3di sequences in .fasta format.
 Can be generated using `dscript extract-3di.
 Default is None.
-If provided, TT3D will be run, otherwise default D-SCRIPT/TT will be run.
+If provided, TT3D will be run, otherwise default
-    --embeddings EMBEDDINGS
-                            h5 file with embedded sequences
+                            D-SCRIPT/TT will be run.
       -o OUTFILE, --outfile OUTFILE
                             File for predictions
-    --store_cmaps      Store contact maps for predicted pairs above `--thresh` in an h5 file -d DEVICE, --device DEVICE
+      -d DEVICE, --device DEVICE
                             Compute device to use
-    --thresh THRESH       Positive prediction threshold - used to store contact maps and predictions in a separate file. [default:
+      --store_cmaps         Store contact maps for predicted pairs above `--thresh` in an h5 file --thresh THRESH       Positive prediction threshold - used to store contact maps and predictions in a separate file. [default: 0.5]
-                            0.5]
+      --load_proc LOAD_PROC
+                            Number of processes to use when loading embeddings (-1 = # of CPUs, default=32)

 Embedding